 To commemorate the washing of the apostles' feet by Christ, and to teach all, even the highest to exercise the necessary virtues of humility and charity towards all, even the lowest, according to the example given by Jesus.
 Princes and spiritual superiors, therefore, kiss the feet after washing them, and the pope presses them to his breast, giving to each person a silver and a gold medal, on which is pictured the washing of the feet by Christ.
 [As of Pius XII's Holy Week Reform (1955), this Mandatum rite is also observed in all parishes with twelve male parishioners having their feet washed by the celebrant of the Mass.]

-What is Tenebrae, and what its meaning?
+What is Tenebrae, and what it is meaning?

 The word Tenebrae